Courses

 (a) Bone Marrow: – it is the main lymphoid organ where all types of blood cells including lymphocytes are formed and are present in the thigh region. it helps in the development & maturation of b – cells by providing a micro-environment.

-(b) Thymus: - it is located beneath the chest bone near the heart. it helps in the development & maturation of t – lymphocytes by providing a microenvironment.
+(b) Thymus: - it is located beneath the chest bone near the heart.
+It helps in the development & maturation of t – lymphocytes by providing a microenvironment.

 2. Secondary Lymphoid Organ: - they help the lymphocytes to interact with the antigen which results in the proliferation leading to the formation of effector cells. it includes.

-(a) Spleen: - it is a large bean-shaped organ that consists of lymphocytes & phagocytes. it is called the graveyard of rbcs and thus acts as a filter of blood by trapping blood–bound microorganisms.
+(a) Spleen: - it is a large bean-shaped organ that consists of lymphocytes & phagocytes. it is called the graveyard of RBCs and thus acts as a filter of blood by trapping blood–bound microorganisms.

 (b) Lymph Node: - they are small – solid structures and are part of the lymphatic systems that are located at different points. its main role is to trap the antigens that try to enter into lymph & tissue fluid. these antigens will result in the activation of lymphocytes.

 Ans: Malaria is a protozoan disease caused by plasmodium vivax.
-It has two hosts – female anopheles which acts as the vector of plasmodium and man that acts as the primary host where the parasite maintains an amoeboid stage in RBCS & later produces gametophyte.
+It has two hosts – female anopheles which acts as the vector of plasmodium and man which acts as the primary host where the parasite maintains an amoeboid stage in RBCS & later produces gametophyte.

 The life cycle of plasmodium involves the following steps: -